-- 5.1.
+5.1.
 Students may apply for more than one educational program but may only be enrolled in one.
-When a student is offered and accepts enrollment in an educational program (in or out of the District), applications for the other programs become invalid. - 5.2.
-The Superintendent or designate is authorized to enter into reciprocal agreements with other School Districts to review waitlists and enrollment information in order to enforce this policy.
+When a student is offered and accepts enrollment in an educational program (in or out of the District), applications for the other programs become invalid.